20 Amex Platinum Card Benefits That Might Be Worth Its $695 Annual Fee

 - Airspace Lounges: At these lounges in Cleveland and San Diego, you can bring up to two guests for free.
 Additional guests cost $20 (CLE) or $35 (SAN).

 - Lufthansa: As part of a temporary partnership that has been extended several times, Platinum cardholders who are flying Lufthansa can enter the airline’s lounges in Frankfurt and Munich.
-This promotion is currently slated to run until October 31, 2019 (but will hopefully be extended again!).
+This promotion is currently slated to expire eventually (but will hopefully be extended again!).

 The Amex Platinum’s concierge service is legendary.
 It can help you make travel arrangements, secure hard-to-get dining reservations, or book event tickets.